Who We Are

 came to life!

-Roll forward sixteen years, and today The Arts Bus is a fixture of quality art enrichment throughout Vermont in demand year-round from afterschool programs, public & alternative schools, preschools, libraries, recreation departments, summer camps and others to bring the wonderful world of art to their neighborhoods & facilities.
+Roll forward fifteen years, and today The Arts Bus is a fixture of quality art enrichment throughout Vermont in demand year-round from afterschool programs, public & alternative schools, preschools, libraries, recreation departments, summer camps and others to bring the wonderful world of art to their neighborhoods & facilities.

 Meet The Team